recombinatrix/UA-memb-tutorial/readme.md

 3. `(not (protein or resname NH2 ACE) and not (resname POPC CLR and within 5 of protein)`.
 This is the same as above, but we have added a new condition:  The atoms must also not be part of the protein.

 How is number three different to number two?
-Why have we added this?
+Why have we added the extra condition?

 Number three is still not good enough.
 Look at the POPC molecules near GlyT2.
 You can see some of them have been cut in half.
 This is no good.

 Think about the VMD selections you have learned in this section, and in the  **Identifying problems** section, and use VMD to create a file that contains GlyT2, and and the lipids you want to keep, and none of the lipids you want to remove.
-Make sure you don't vut any lipids in half.  make sure you don't remove any parts of the protein by accident.
+Make sure you don't cut any lipids in half.
+Make sure you don't remove any parts of the protein by accident.

 Some people like to do this with just one selection string.
 Some people like to do this by saving the protein to one file, saving the lipids they want to keep to another file, and those files afterwards combining them together.
 Find a process that works for you.
 Save your final file, with GlyT2 and the lipids, as ` 07_GlyT2_POPC_CLR_hole.pdb `  If you do it wrong, you'll know because your next `grompp` will fail.

 Open `07_GlyT2_POPC_CLR_hole.pdb` in vmd and check it looks correct.
 There should be a protein in a membrane, and there should be a big hole in the membrane around the protein.
 There should be no lipids touching or overlapping with the protein.
 If this is not what you see, keep trying until you get it right.  `hole.tga` contains an example of what it should look like from the top.

 Once you are happy you have everything right, you need to edit your topology file to include the new lipids.

-Edit ` GlyT2_POPC_CLR.top ` to add `#include ` statements for the `.itp` files for popc and cholesterol.
+Edit ` GlyT2_POPC_CLR.top ` to add `#include` statements for the `.itp` files for popc and cholesterol.
 Have a look at ` POPC_CLR_550.top ` to see what it should look like.

 Next, count how many POPC molecules are present.
 To do this, you can use `grep`.
 Grep looks for particular patterns in a file.